 - Lastly, if any parent of this parent company presents the consolidated statements according to the mandate of International Financial Reporting Standards (IFRS), then it would not be necessary for this parent to present any consolidated statements for public use.

 Checklist for Preparation of Consolidated Financial Statements

-- While preparing the consolidated statement, it should be taken into account that the date of reporting the financial statements of the parent company and of subsidiary companies is same.
-If the reporting period of the subsidiary companies is different than the parent company, then the necessary adjustments need to be made by the subsidiary company.
+- While preparing the consolidated statement, it should consider that the date of reporting the financial statements of the parent company and subsidiary companies is the same.
+If the subsidiary company’s reporting period is different from the parent company, then the necessary adjustments need to be made by theA subsidiary company is controlled by another company, better known as a parent or holding company.
+The control is exerted through ownership of more than 50% of the voting stock of the subsidiary.
+Subsidiaries are either set up or acquired by the controlling company. subsidiary companySubsidiary CompanyA subsidiary company is controlled by another company, better known as a parent or holding company.
+The control is exerted through ownership of more than 50% of the voting stock of the subsidiary.
+Subsidiaries are either set up or acquired by the controlling company..
 The adjustments would be in terms of transactions.
-And it should also be kept into account that the difference of reporting period between the parent company and subsidiary companies should not be more than three months.
+And it should also be kept into account that the difference in the reporting periodReporting PeriodA reporting period is a month, quarter, or year during which an organization's financial statements are prepared for external use uniformly across a period of time in order for the general public and users to interpret and evaluate the financial statements. between the parent company and subsidiary companies should not be more than three months.

 - If the subsidiary is not fully owned, then non-controlling interest should be used.

 - While producing the consolidated statements, the balance sheets of subsidiary companies should be adjusted to the current fair market value of the assets.

 - While preparing the consolidated income statement, if the parent company’s revenue is the expense of the subsidiary, it should be removed entirely.